pyrocko/pyrocko/doc/apps_snuffler_tutorial.rst

     When using shell globbing like this, you may bump into the maximum command line length limit.
 This is because the shell expands the :file:`*` argument into lots of filenames and most shells have a limit on how long a command line can be.
-If that happens, you may the :option:`snuffler --pattern` command line option to avoid that problem::
+If that happens, you may use the :option:`snuffler --pattern` command line option to avoid that problem::

         snuffler --pattern='.*LHZ.*' testdata